scality/Zenko/docs/docsource/Reference/bucket_lifecycle_operations/put_bucket_lifecycle.rst

 action.

--  The Transition action specifies objects with the “documents/” prefix to transition to the GLACIER storage class 30 days after creation.
+-  The Transition action specifies objects with the “documents/” prefix to transition to the Wasbi_cloud storage class 30 days after creation.

 -  The Expiration action specifies objects with the “logs/” prefix to be deleted 365 days after creation.